Fusion-Lightguns/Fusion-MoteGun/README.md

     - Insert back screws / pins

+# Setup

+This is still a wii mote acting as mouse input.
+So same setup you had before.
+Never setup search Youtube and Google some good setup videos.

-# Soon youll be able to buy a premade Fusion Mote
+# At some point youll be able to buy a premade Fusion Mote Kit

 - LINK WILL BE HERE WHEN AVIALABLE